nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 ![Edge Detection and Combined Images](figure_3.jpg)

-_Figure 3: Edge detection and fusion results: (a) Malbork edge detection result (left) and (b) Klodzko edge detection result (right) in the top row; (c) Malbork combined optical-SAR urban density map (left) and (d) Klodzko combined optical-SAR urban density map (right) in the bottom row._
+*Figure 3: Edge detection and fusion results: (a) Malbork edge detection result (left) and (b) Klodzko edge detection result (right) in the top row; (c) Malbork combined optical-SAR urban density map (left) and (d) Klodzko combined optical-SAR urban density map (right) in the bottom row.*

 ### 4.3 Histogram Decomposition and Urban Centers
 In Figure 4 there are presented the histogram decomposition results and the segmented urban areas with identified centers.
 The top row shows histogram decomposition for Malbork (Figure 4a, left) and Klodzko (Figure 4b, right).
 In both cases, the algorithm identified three main components in the value histograms.

 For Malbork, the histogram decomposition plot reveals three clearly distinct components: the lowest one corresponding to the river values distribution on the combined image, the mid-range component representing land areas, and the third component related to the brightest values indicated as urban.
 The thresholds were automatically detected at τ_water = 0.51 and τ_urban = 1.02.
 It's important to note that the amplitude of these components cannot be treated as a direct measurement of the area of a given landscape type.
 Rather, it is a value histogram showing the frequency of given intensity values.
 However, in Malbork's case, a clear intersection of these components arises at the values given above.

 In the case of Klodzko, the situation is quite similar but may be misleading since there are no significant water components in the urban area.
 Thus, the water threshold (τ_water = 0.53) should be treated as distinguishing different land components with varying SAR reflectivity.
 The urban threshold was detected at τ_urban = 1.02, identical to Malbork's value.
 Despite this complexity, the histogram analysis still effectively enables the delineation of urban areas and the identification of urban centers.

 The bottom row of Figure 4 presents the segmented urban areas with identified centers for Malbork (Figure 4c, left) and Klodzko (Figure 4d, right).
 These images show urban areas in gray and urban centers in red, based on the density thresholds derived from the histogram analysis.
-Malbork's segmentation shows a single dominant center corresponding to its historic core, while Klodzko's segmentation displays multiple centers distributed across its urban footprint.
+Malbork's segmentation shows a single dominant center corresponding to its historic core, while Klodzko's segmentation displays multiple proportionate centers distributed across its urban footprint.

 ![Histogram and Urban Centers](figure_4.jpg)

-_Figure 4: Histogram analysis and segmentation: (a) Malbork histogram decomposition (left) and (b) Klodzko histogram decomposition (right) in the top row; (c) Malbork segmented urban area with identified urban centers (left) and (d) Klodzko segmented urban area with identified urban centers (right) in the bottom row._
+*Figure 4: Histogram analysis and segmentation: (a) Malbork histogram decomposition (left) and (b) Klodzko histogram decomposition (right) in the top row; (c) Malbork segmented urban area with identified urban centers (left) and (d) Klodzko segmented urban area with identified urban centers (right) in the bottom row.*

 ### 4.4 Urban Density Gradient Results
 Figure 5 presents the urban density gradient plots for both study areas, quantifying the spatial distribution of urban density as a function of distance from identified centers.
 These visualizations enable direct comparative analysis of the fundamental urban structural characteristics of Malbork and Klodzko.

 ![Density Gradient Plots](figure_5.jpg)

-_Figure 5: Urban density gradient analysis: (a) Malbork density gradient plot (left) and (b) Klodzko density gradient plot (right).
-Each figure consists of two connected plots: the upper portion shows gradient density and fitting (yielding α values), while the lower portion shows deviations from the fitted line, highlighting areas of varying uniformity._
+*Figure 5: Urban density gradient analysis: (a) Malbork density gradient plot (left) and (b) Klodzko density gradient plot (right).
+Each figure consists of two connected plots: the upper portion shows gradient density and fitting (yielding α values), while the lower portion shows deviations from the fitted line, highlighting areas of varying uniformity.*

 Figure 5a (left) depicts Malbork's density gradient, characterized by a relatively uniform density decrease with distance from the center.
 The linear regression analysis yields a gradient coefficient α = -0.018/km, while the minimum effective distance (LD) is calculated at 21.8 km.
 Conversely, Figure 5b (right) illustrates Klodzko's density gradient, with a linear regression yielding α = -0.013/km and LD = 23.4 km.
 The visualization incorporates additional statistical parameters through color-coding, including the variation of gradient values with respect to all identified centers and the interquartile ranges (IQR, 25-75%) of all center-to-urban gradient distributions, providing comprehensive quantitative metrics for structural comparison.